 - a cumulative grade point average of at least 2.75.

 Program application deadlines are April 1 for the following fall semester and Oct.
 1 for the following spring semester.
 Summer term deadlines vary, depending on the program selected.
-Study abroad applications are available from Cydney Boyd at 815-802-8584 or at email@example.com
+Study abroad applications are available from Jeremy Kingery at 815-802-8514 or at firstname.lastname@example.org

 KCC-approved Study Abroad courses may be considered when determining enrollment status for assistance under the Title IV and HEA programs.
 Enrollment in these courses may be included when applying for financial aid assistance.